stephen3m/4061_Project_4/README.md

   clientHandler:
     while(1):
-      receive packet from client
+      receive metadata packet from client
       deserialize packet
       if IMG_OP_EXIT is received:
-        skip rest of code
-      if received packet has IMG_OP_ROTATE operation:
+        break
       send acknowledgment packet to client
+      while(image data left to receive)
-      receive image data and write into buffer
+        receive image data and write into tempfile send back ack packet to client
         if any errors are encountered:
-        send IMG_OP_NAK and skip rest of job
+          send IMG_OP_NAK and skip rest of job process image data and write into new rotated file while(image data left to send)
-      process image and send back processed image data
+        read image data into buffer
+        send to client
+        receive acknowledge packet from client
+    clean up and kill thread